MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/get-started-with-teams-onboard-early-adopters.md

    ```
    Welcome to Microsoft Teams for <insert_company_name>.
 Teams is a chat-based workspace that brings together chat, files, people, and tools in one place.

    We created a team called "Get to know Teams" to get you started.
-Use it to experiment, ask questions, and discover the possibilites of Teams.
+Use it to experiment, ask questions, and discover the possibilities of Teams.

    To join, click <link to the team>.
    ```